 My Professional Journey

 As with many people, my life has gone through different phases.
-My first introduction to birth was when my mother was pregnant with my youngest sister.
-I was nine-years old at the time.
-I was fascinated with her growing belly, always asking questions and excited to meet this human being.
+My first introduction to birth was when my mother was pregnant with my youngest sister when I was nine-years old.
+I was fascinated with her growing belly and excited to meet this human being.

-Fast forward many years to when I was pregnant with my first child.
-I had wanted a home birth and a doula, but they both felt financially out of reach for me and my partner.
+Fast forward to when I was pregnant with my first child.
+I wanted a home birth and a doula, but they both felt financially out of reach for me and my partner.
 Instead, we decided to have our baby at the local hospital where I was born.
 It was a beautiful, unmedicated birth, but as with many hospital settings, not without its complications.
-Luckily, my complications were minimal, but even today, almost 22 years later, I still think about how it could have been different.
+Luckily, my complications were minimal, but even today, I still think about how it could have been different.

 After my daughter was born, I felt this growing need to learn about doulas and homebirth, so I embarked on a journey that I am still on to this day.
-My first degree is in English, and I was a managing editor at the time, but that did not stop me.
-I trained as a doula with Doulas of North American (now DONA) and started my birth business in January 2001, all while holding down a full-time job.
+I trained as a doula with Doulas of North American (now DONA) and started my birth business in January 2001, all while holding down a full-time job as a Managing Editor.
 Later that year, the company that I worked for was affected by 9/11, so I was part of the first layoffs in December 2001.
-I knew then what I was going to do.
-I was going to find a way to support the families of the Monterey Peninsula.
+I knew then what I was going to do; I was going to find a way to support the families of the Monterey Peninsula.

 With my love of touch and holding space for people, in March of 2002, I enrolled in massage school (Monterey Institute of Touch).
 I completed my two-year program in 11 months, having practically lived at the school to do so.
 I walked away with a specialty in prenatal and postpartum massage.
 I also enrolled in a lactation counseling class so I could assist people struggling with breastfeeding.
 I was quite active in the birth community on the peninsula and worked hard to build the bridge between doulas, childbirth educators, breastfeeding counselors, and the local OBGYNs and hospitals.
 In 2006, I had my second child at the same hospital that their sister was born.